orbbec/OrbbecSDK/README.md

 ## Examples

-The sample code is placed in the `./examples` directory, user can be build by CMake.
+The sample code is located in the `./examples` directory and can be built using CMake.

 ### Build